hapijs/hapi/API.md

 - `pre` - an array with [route prerequisites](#route-prerequisites) methods which are executed in serial or in parallel before the handler is called.

-- `response` - validation rules for the outgoing response payload (response body).
-Can only validate object response:
+- `response` - processing rules for the outgoing response:
-    - `schema` - the default response object validation rules (for all non-error responses) expressed as one of:
+    - `schema` - the default response payload validation rules (for all non-error responses) expressed as one of:
         - `true` - any payload allowed (no validation performed).
 This is the default.
         - `false` - no payload allowed.